vimaec/bfast/README.md

 It is a specification for encoding collections of binary arrays of data that can efficiently serialized/deserialized between data structures and disk, or over a network and from different languages and systems.

+The BFAST reference implementation in C++ is under 300 lines of code including documentation and spacing requiring only the STL.
+BFAST is also used as the underlying binary layout format for the [G3D geomtry file format](https://github.com/ara3d/g3d).

+## Use Case

+You would use the BFAST structure if you have a binary data to serialize that is mostly in the form of long arrays.
+For example geometry data, meshes, or a set of files that you want to bundle together without necessarily compressing them or trying to re-implement TAR.

 ## Features

 * Extremely small and easy to implement conformant encoders and decoders in different languages
-* Format easily identified through a magic number at the front of the file
+* Format and endianess easily identified through a magic number at the front of the file
-* Endianess of encoding easily detected
-* Data arrays are 64 byte aligned - facilitates casting to SIMD data types
+* Data arrays are 32 byte aligned - facilitates casting to SIMD data types
-* Array offsets are encoded using 64-bits so it supports arrays of larger up to 2^63bytes in length
+* Array offsets are encoded using 64-bits so it supports large sets of data.

 ## Specification